Jokymon/capylang/doc/design_decisions.md

 The disadvantage is, that we might have to take some additional steps, to check, that a found symbol actual has the kind we need.
 But we currently expect this to cause minor issues when compared to the advantages.

+## Attributes

+We use the concept of attributes to mark functions and later potentially also other elements.
+We use the Python-like notation with identifiers starting with `@` and keeping every attribute on its own line.
+Simple attributes can just be one identifier, complex attributes could look like function calls with named parameters, but the parameter values can only be simple values like bools, numbers, characters or strings.
+Other, more general expressions shall not be supported to keep this part of the compiler simple.
+Compiler-recognized/builtin attributes are:

+ * `export` to mark a function as exported from a WASM module